The Lyapunov exponent of holomorphic maps: Some applications and remarks

-\begin{theorem} Let $g$ be a rational function on the Riemann sphere of degree at least two.
+Let us note the following special case of Theorem~\ref{thm:main}: \begin{theorem} Let $g$ be a rational function on the Riemann sphere of degree at least two.
 Given a critical value $c$ of $g$, define its postcritical set $P(c)=\overline{\cup_{n\ge 0}g^n(c)}$.
 Assume that $c_0$ is a critical value of $g$ not in the basin of an attracting cycle, such that $P(c_0)$ is disjoint from the union $X$ of the postcritical sets of all other critical values of $g$.
 Then

 where $\|\cdot\|$ denote the norm in the spherical metric. \end{theorem}

 \begin{proof} By means of a M\"obius conjugacy, we may assume that $\infty\in X$, so that the orbit of $c_0$ lies in a compact subset of $\C$ and $\chi_-(g,c_0)$ can be calculated using the Euclidean metric instead of the spherical metric.
 Then define $V'=\overline{\C}\setminus X$ and $V=g^{-1}(V')$, and apply Theorem~\ref{thm:main} to $g\in \sU_{V, V'}$. \end{proof}